 What happens if I get ill during my stay?

 Few volunteers experience any illness requiring medical attention but there is a doctor close by and a hospital should you need the use of one, the team will help you with your transfer there.
-As of November 2013 there is a new medical centre opening at the school itself.

 How will I get back to the airport?